Skip to content

 Advanced Job Features

 This page covers advanced job APIs for manual job scheduling and low-level component access.
-For the basics of running jobs with [WrapAsJob] and manual job structs, see Jobs & Burst.
+For basics of [WrapAsJob] and manual job structs, see Jobs & Burst.

 FromWorld — Auto-Wiring Job Fields

-The [FromWorld] attribute marks fields on a job struct to be automatically populated from the world before scheduling:
+[FromWorld] marks fields on a job struct to be auto-populated from the world before scheduling:

 [BurstCompile]